GeoscienceAustralia/uncover-ml/docs/installation.rst

     source /path/to/your/venv/bin/activate

-With your environment activate, there are some packages that must be installed before uncoverML.
+With your environment activated, there are some packages that must be installed before uncoverML.
 Install these with pip:

 .. code:: bash